Inter-IIT-12-0/IIT-BHU/README.md

 python3 app.py
 ```

-- Note:
-The Flask app is hosted on Python Anywhere at [https://trumio.pythonanywhere.com](https://trumio.pythonanywhere.com).
-If you prefer to use the local server, update the `NEXT_PUBLIC_FLASK_APP_URL` in the environment file to `http://127.0.0.1:5000` or as indicated in the terminal.

 # Architecture Overview
-Our project's architecture is a sophisticated blend of cutting-edge technologies meticulously orchestrated to deliver a seamless and innovative user experience.
+Our project's architecture is a sophisticated blend of cutting-edge technologies to deliver a seamless and innovative user experience.

 ## Frontend and Backend Integration: `Next.js`
 Our project leverages Next.js to drive both the frontend and backend API.
 This choice ensures efficiency and speed by providing Automatic Code Splitting.
 Only the necessary code is sent to the client side, resulting in faster initial page loads.